Teeling Distillery: 20th century

-John Teeling's two sons, Jack and Stephen, worked with their father at Cooley Distillery when it was sold to Beam Inc. (now Beam Suntory) in 2011.
+John Teeling's two sons, Jack and Stephen, worked with their father at Cooley Distillery when it was sold to Beam Inc. (now Suntory Global Spirits) in 2011.
 Jack, then managing director, left, while his brother stayed on for about a year.

 As part of the sale, the Teelings negotiated the purchase of 16,000 casks of aged whiskey.
 Using these stocks, Jack Teeling launched Teeling Whiskey in 2012, and was later joined in the venture by his brother Stephen.

 In 2015, the Teelings established a new whiskey distillery in Newmarket Square in Dublin's south inner city, not far from the location of the original Teeling Distillery on Marrowbone Lane.
 The distillery, which includes a visitor centre, café and shop, now employs some 55 staff, and exports to 44 countries.

+In December 2023, Bacardi Limited took majority control of Teeling Distilery.

 Popular culture

 Construction of the distillery was the subject of a four-part TV3 documentary, "Whiskey Business", which first aired in 2015.